arpit-patel1/kidskills/ai_kids_game_design.md

 3. **Nouns/Pronouns** (Fill-in-the-blank Multiple Choice)
    - Sentences with missing words to be filled with the correct noun or pronoun
    - Identifying parts of speech in sentences

+4. **Grammar Correction** (Direct Answer)
+   - Grammatically incorrect sentences that the player must correct
+   - Player types in the corrected sentence
+   - Answer validation uses case-insensitive comparison with some flexibility for extra spaces
+   - Examples:
+     - "She don't like ice cream." should be corrected to "She doesn't like ice cream."
+     - "The cats is playing." should be corrected to "The cats are playing."

 ---